philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 #### Checking for non-object argument in dispatch

 subscribe must take a function, dispatch must take an object.
-Actions disptached to the store are objects with property `type` which tells the store which action to take and an optional payload which holds tha value on how the state should be effected.
+Actions dispatched to the store are objects with property `type` which tells the store which action to take and an optional payload which holds the value on how the state should be affected.

 Let's add a test case that asserts that an object argument is to be dispatched: